improvedk/improve.dk/source/_posts/live-blogging-from-the-2011-pass-summit-day-2-keynote/live-blogging-from-the-2011-pass-summit-day-2-keynote.md

 **[9:43]  **New Azure management portal uses Metro UI, Looks slick, but does it scale?

 **[9:45]  **SQL Azure will now scale up to 150GB.
-But if only way to do “elastic scaling” is federation, whether it's 50GB or 150GB doesn't really change much other than your shard size.
+But if only way to do "elastic scaling" is federation, whether it's 50GB or 150GB doesn't really change much other than your shard size.
 Since we're still limited by unknown hardware, we may not be able to even utilize a 150GB database before having to federate.

 **[9:47]  **Execution plans in the Azure web interface based on Metro, looks slick.